Oaxaca en la historia y en el mito: Margarita Maza Juárez

-They lived in turbulent times, being separately exiled to the United States.
-Margarita lived in New York City, and then in Washington, DC, and two of their young sons died there, in 1864 and 1865.
+When Juarez was president they lived in turbulent times, For her safety, Margarita lived in New York City, and then in Washington, DC, and two of their young sons died there, in 1864 and 1865.
 In Washington, President Lincoln received her as the First Lady of Mexico.
 After Maximilian I was deposed in 1867 by Juárez forces, Margarita Maza returned to Mexico and she lived for four more years, and died of cancer.

 Juárez and 11 men

-Benito Juárez shares a prominent place on this panel along with 11 men mostly from Oaxaca who contributed to his success. received her as They are noted for their association with the Institute of Sciences and Arts of Oaxaca, their government service, their military leadership and their service in the Juárez cabinets.
+Benito Juárez shares a prominent place on this panel along with 11 men mostly from Oaxaca who contributed to his success.
+They are noted for their association with the Institute of Sciences and Arts of Oaxaca, their government service, their military leadership and their service in the Juárez cabinets.